commonsharp/SurvivalProject-Server/README.md

 * The guild rank of new players in the room is '?' instead of being the true rank.

 # 07/04/2017
+* Guilds: You now notified when someone from your guild joins your server.
 * Added multiple servers support - you can now run different servers on different hosts.
 * Each server's population is now being shown correctly (instead of just a random value like it used to be).
 * SQL: Added the table "servers".
+* Fixed a bug where the userSessions sorting method was called for every message, which would result in a huge amount of calculations, resulting in terrible lags.
 * Fixed a bug where the UDP game server would sometime throw a null pointer exception.

 # 06/04/2017